philsturgeon/phil.tech/_posts/2014-10-20-php-wars-attack-of-the-clones.markdown

 People are providing Laravel as an argument against these views.
 They say that it started its life rather similar to CodeIgniter and FuelPHP.

-Folks concern with my "dont reinvent the wheel" approach is that it would have stopped Laravel from progressing.
+Folks concern with my "don't reinvent the wheel" approach is that it would have stopped Laravel from progressing.
 I think that frameworks are bad example, and not what I am talking about.
 Frameworks cover such vast areas that alternatives are much more likely, especially with these factors taken into account:

 * Is it convention based or configuration based
 * Does it provide a default application structure or let you freeform